nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/Authentication/Username-Enumeration-via-Subtly-Different-Responses.md

 4. Loaded the candidate usernames wordlist.
 5. Sorted the results by response length, but nothing stood out.
 6. Used Grep Match and Grep Extract to compare the responses.
-7. Found that the username `anaheim` had a slightly different response because it was missing the period at the end of the error message.
+7. Found that the username `anaheim` had a different response because it was missing the period at the end of the error message.
+Instead of "Invalid username or password." it was "Invalid username or password" with no period.
+It was the only difference I could find.
-8. Changed the payload to the password field and kept the username set to `anaheim`.
+8. Changed the payload to the password and kept the username set to `anaheim`.
 9. Loaded the candidate passwords wordlist and ran the attack again.
-10. Found that the password `robert` returned a `302` status code.
+10. Found that the password `robert` had a `302` status code.
 11. Logged in with:
     ```
     Username: anaheim